HansT01/timeprofiles/README.md

 method_c        5          111.80          155.61                559.05
 ```

-The **plot_profiles** static method can then be called to plot all time profiles as ranges, ordered by earliest method call.
+The **plot_profiles** static method is used to plot all time profiles as ranges, ordered by earliest method call.

 ![plot_profiles example figure](/assets/images/example_fig.png)